 About Us and this Policy

 Innovent Leasing Limited is established in the UK with company registration number 7888024.
 We are authorised and regulated by the Financial Conduct Authority.
 We are a credit broker and not a lender and offer credit facilities from a panel of lenders.
 FCA number 794868.
-Our registered office is 32 Ludgate Hill, London, EC4M 7DR.
+Our registered office is First Floor, 65 Carter Lane, London, EC4V 5DY.

 How to contact us